Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Results

-\subsection{NACA0012 Airfoil}
+\subsubsection{NACA0012 Airfoil}

-In this section, we demonstrate an example of the NACA0012 airfoil.
-The combination of Reynolds number and angle of attack parameters constituting this test case has never appeared in the training set.
-Therefore, we want to verify whether FVGN can also exhibit good performance under the condition that only a small number of airfoil mesh cases have appeared in the training set.
-The incoming flow conditions are briefly described as follows: the Reynolds number is 650, and the angle of attack is 16.3\degree.
-We chose this angle of attack for testing mainly to evaluate the performance of FVGN when facing unsteady flow.
+In this section, we demonstrate a test case using the NACA0012 airfoil in the HYBRIDFLOW dataset.
+The combination of Reynolds number(Re=900) and angle of attack parameters that constitute this test case has also never appeared in the training set.
+Therefore, we want to verify whether FVGN can also exhibit good performance under the condition that only a minority of airfoil cases (accounting for only 10\% of the total number of training cases) appear in the training set.
+The inflow conditions are briefly described as follows: the Reynolds number is 900, and the angle of attack is $30^\circ$.
+We chose this angle of attack mainly to evaluate the performance of FVGN in facing more complex unsteady flows, which poses very high demands on the model's generalization ability.
+At the same time, FVGN also only used the data from the first 400 steps in the training set for training, while both MeshGraphNets and MeshGraphNets (directed) were trained using the complete 600 steps.
+This makes the case also a test of FVGN's generalization ability in the temporal dimension, all of which pose extremely high demands on FVGN.

-The results show that the performance of FVGN significantly surpasses that of Meshgraphnet.
-The lift-drag curve demonstrates that FVGN can also exhibit good performance near the boundary layer.
-At the same time, Table \ref{tab: result comparison airfoil flow} effectively validates that the prediction accuracy of FVGN is higher than that of MeshGraphnet in almost every step, thus ensuring that at the 600th time step, its accuracy is twice as high as Meshgraphnet's.